cloud-native-canada/k8s_setup_tools/docs/5_cli_mcp.md

 *   Google Workspace MCP Server (work with Docs, Sheets, Calendar, Gmail)

 The instructions for setting up the above MCP servers are published in [this blog post](https://medium.com/google-cloud/supercharge-gemini-cli-with-custom-tools-and-mcp-servers-b599a35a379c).

+## JIRA Prompts Cheatsheet

+Once the JIRA MCP Server is configured, you can interact with JIRA using natural language prompts.
+Here are some examples of what you can ask Gemini CLI to do:

+### General
+- "Show me what I can do with JIRA"
+- "How do I work with issues in JIRA?"
+- "Tell me about JIRA projects"

+### Issue Management
+- "Create a new issue SCRUM-2 in the boutique project titled 'UI update' and describe it as 'Implement the new feature as for UI .'"
+- "List all the issues in the boutique project."
+- "Add a comment to SCRUM-2 saying 'This is a comment'"
+- "Show me the details for issue SCRUM-2."
+- "Assign issue SCRUM-2 to Archy k."
+- "Move SCRUM-2 to 'In Progress'."

+### Advanced Workflows
+- "Create a sub-task for boutique-123 with the title 'Sub-task for feature'."
+- "Find all 'In Progress' issues in the boutique project, ordered by creation date."
+- "Log 2 hours and 30 minutes of work on issue boutique-123."
+- "Link issue boutique-123 as 'blocks' issue boutique-456."

+### Sprint Manaboutiqueent
+- "Create a new sprint named 'New Sprint' on board 1."
+- "Add issue boutique-123 to the current sprint."
+- "Start sprint 42 and set its duration to two weeks."
+- "Show me all the issues in the active sprint."